- Viewing 15 posts - 1 through 15 (of 32 total)

 This is a really hard one so I hope someone can help.
 I’m trying to clean my room and I’m struggling (as is always the case).
 I have lots of the same wire (and many other stuff but this is just one example I’m giving) from all different electronic products I own or have owned or someone in my house has owned.
 I keep all of them cuz “they take up so little space” and “maybe I’ll need them or someone I know will need them”.
 Then I think “maybe I’ll just keep a few”.
 But then I think – i want to keep the best quality ones and I don’t know which those are.
 Then I realized even if someone asked for one I wouldn’t know which to give cuz I’d want to give the lowest quality one so as not to give away the high quality wires.
 See how crazy?

 Hi!
 Yes, that makes perfects sense!
 I like that self-talk – of acknowledging the anxiety/ocd, but not giving in.
-Thank you!6 months ago
+Thank you!3 years ago

 Guys and our Qelectronics:).
 I appreciate this topic.
 And your honesty.

 For me it manifests itself differently, but the fear and anxiety are there nonetheless.
 The what-ifs can pop up in so many ways, and then the justifications of time, energy or resources jump right in to reinforce my lack of willingness to take action.

 Good luck with addressing the underlying stuff!3 years ago

 Wow, thank you so much to all of you for your ideas and support.